The Terracotta Warriors are one of the most well known tourist destinations in all of China — do you know what to see while you're there?

 How Do I Get To The Terracotta Warriors?

-- Tickets to get into the Museum are RMB150 ($23USD), bring your student ID and try to get the discounted RMB130 price.
+Tickets to get into the Museum are RMB150 ($23USD), bring your student ID and try to get the discounted price — oh and the whole museum is open from 8:30AM to 5:00 PM.

 Just In Case: